Skip to main content

 The bees figured this out: calibration-free aggregation works because individual mistakes average out.
 Games let us test coordination protocols before deploying to systems where mistakes compound.

-EVE Frontier adds on-chain assets to the equation — true ownership, composability, and interoperability.
-This is where crypto economics meets game economics:
+EVE Frontier adds on-chain assets — true ownership, composability, and interoperability.
+Where crypto economics meets game economics:

-• Ownership: Players truly own assets (not just database entries)
+• Ownership: Players own assets, not database entries

 • Transparency: All transactions verifiable